iechor-research/research-site/README.md

 # research-cli-site

-The official website for the Hyper terminal
+The official website for the Research-CLI terminal

 ## Contribution

-Want to submit a plugin or theme to the Hyper Store?
+Want to submit a plugin or theme to the Research-CLI Store?
 Follow [the guide on the website](https://research-cli.is/store/submit).

-To submit a feature, bug fix, or enhancement to the Hyper website proceed as follows:
+To submit a feature, bug fix, or enhancement to the Research-CLI website proceed as follows:

 1. Clone this repo
 2. Within your terminal, run `npm install` to install the dependencies